Process of Drug Detoxification

 3. Emergency Response

 In rare cases, opioid detox can lead to severe medical emergencies.
-A professional facility is equipped to handle such situations promptly, providing life-saving care if needed.
+A professional facility is equipped to handle such situations promptly and provide life-saving care if needed.

 4. Structured Environment